 The chair of Ockenden International, Judith Ingham said: “Thousands of refugees and IDPs – and their communities – are benefitting from the self-reliance and independence these projects promote.

-Prizes given since their launch in 2012 now total GBP675,000, which has been shared by 25 projects in 17 countries and regions.
+Prizes given since their launch in 2012 currently total GBP675,000, which has been shared by 25 projects in 17 countries and regions.
 The prize money promotes best practice and enables our winners to develop their winning projects to improve the lives of those facing some of the most challenging global issues of the day.”

 Submissions for the GBP25,000 prizes are sought from non-profit organisations, which can enter their own projects or alternatively nominate projects managed by non-profit partners or affiliated organisations.
 Projects can be led by – or have a high level of participation from – the project beneficiaries themselves.